Kesha's Legal Hopes Dealt Another Blow As Judge Rejects Amended Lawsuit

 Advertisement

 Now, she's been dealt another blow as Judge Kornreich agrees with Dr. Luke's attempt to block her counterclaim.
-Kesha's original complaint centred around refusal to send accounting statements or pay her proper royalties.
+Kesha's original complaint centered around refusal to send accounting statements or pay her proper royalties.

 "Here, Kesha made no showing that it would have been futile to send an appropriate notice or that she was prevented from doing so," the judge writes in her opinion, as obtained by The Hollywood Reporter.
 "Thus, Kesha may not assert a counterclaim for breach of the Prescription Agreement."